SuperCowPowers/workbench/docs/blogs/index.md

-# SageWorks Blogs
+# Workbench Blogs
 !!! tip inline end "Just Getting Started?"
-    The SageWorks Blogs is a great way to see what's possible with SageWorks.
-Also if you're ready to jump in the [API Classes](../api_classes/overview.md) will give you details on the SageWorks ML Pipeline Classes.
+    The Workbench Blogs is a great way to see what's possible with Workbench.
+Also if you're ready to jump in the [API Classes](../api_classes/overview.md) will give you details on the Workbench ML Pipeline Classes.

 ## Latest Blogs